Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Introduction

-Thus, under the condition of relativistic (Born) rigidity of the charged sphere, namely that it remains a sphere in every instantaneous rest frame, a condition which implies that the change in the magnitude of the three-vector velocity $ |\varDelta \vu_n^0|$ across the $n$th transition interval in the rest frame (denoted by superscript $0$) that starts at its nonanalytic point in time $t_n$ satisfies the inequality \cite[eq.
-(8.273)]{Yaghjian3rd} \beq{1} \frac{ |\varDelta \vu_n^0|}{c} \ll 1 \ee the extended charge has a causal relativistically covariant equation of motion given in four-vector form as \cite[eq.
-(8.270)]{Yaghjian3rd} \beq{2} F_{\rm ext}^i +f_a^i = (m_{\rm es} +m_{\rm ins} )c^2 \frac{\D u^i}{\D s} - \frac{e^2}{6\pi\eps_0}\left(\frac{\D^2u^i}{\D s^2} +u^i\frac{\D u_j}{\D s}\frac{\D u^j}{\D s}\right) +O(a). \ee The $m_{\rm es}=e^2/(8\pi\eps_0ac^2)$ and $m_{\rm ins}$ are the electrostatic mass (energy of formation divided by $c^2$) of the charge and the mass of the spherical insulator (which could be negligible), respectively, $u^i(t)$ is the four-velocity of the center of the sphere, $\D s$ is the differential space-time interval, and $\eps_0$ is the free-space permittivity. $F^i_{\rm ext}(t)$ is the four-vector total external force (assumed finite for all time $t$) applied to the charged sphere, and $f_a^i(t) =\sum_{n=1}^Nf_{an}^i(t)$ is the sum of the four-vector transition forces in the $N$ transition intervals with $f_a^i(t)$ zero outside of the transition intervals. ($N=2$ for an external force that is analytic in time except for when it turns on and off.)
+Thus, the extended charge has a causal relativistically covariant equation of motion given in four-vector form as \cite[eq.
+(8.270)]{Yaghjian3rd} \beq{2} F_{\rm ext}^i +f_a^i = (m_{\rm es} +m_{\rm ins} )c^2 \frac{\D u^i}{\D s} - \frac{e^2}{6\pi\eps_0}\left(\frac{\D^2u^i}{\D s^2} +u^i\frac{\D u_j}{\D s}\frac{\D u^j}{\D s}\right) +O(a) \ee under the condition of relativistic (Born) rigidity of the charged sphere, namely that it remains a sphere in every instantaneous rest frame, a condition which implies that the change in the magnitude of the three-vector center velocity $ |\varDelta \vu_n^{_0}|$ across the $n$th transition interval in the rest frame (denoted by superscript $0$) of the interval's initial (nonanalytic) point in time $t_n$ satisfies the inequality \cite[eq.
+(8.273)]{Yaghjian3rd} \beq{1} \frac{ |\varDelta \vu_n^{_0}|}{c} \ll 1. \ee The $m_{\rm es}=e^2/(8\pi\eps_0ac^2)$ and $m_{\rm ins}$ are the electrostatic mass (energy of formation divided by $c^2$) of the charge and the mass of the spherical insulator (which could be negligible), respectively, $u^i(t)$ is the four-velocity of the center of the sphere, $\D s$ is the differential space-time interval, and $\eps_0$ is the free-space permittivity. $F^i_{\rm ext}(t)$ is the four-vector total external force (assumed finite for all time $t$) applied to the charged sphere, and $f_a^i(t) =\sum_{n=1}^Nf_{an}^i(t)$ is the sum of the four-vector transition forces in the $N$ transition intervals with $f_a^i(t)$ zero outside of the transition intervals. ($N=2$ for an external force that is analytic in time except for when it turns on and off.)
+The $O(a)$ terms during the transition intervals can be incorporated into the transition forces $f_{an}^i(t)$.
 This Lorentz-Abraham (LA) equation of motion in (\ref{2}) modified by the transition forces $f_a^i(t)$ is derived in \cite[sec.
 8.3]{Yaghjian3rd}.